ngs-docs/angus/conda_tutorial.md

 ## What are Conda channels?

-Channels are the locations of the repositories online where Conda looks for packages.
+Channels are the locations of the repositories (directories) online containing Conda packages.
 Upon Conda’s installation, Continuum’s (Conda’s developer) channels are set by default, so without any further modification, these are the locations where your Conda will start searching for packages.

 Channels in Conda are ordered.
 The channel with the highest priority is the first one that Conda checks, looking for the package you asked for.
 You can change this order, and also add channels to it (and set their priority as well).